 Geography 201 develops an understanding of the environment as the home of people.
 You will develop an understanding of the features of the natural and cultural environments and their landscapes.
-Some of the topics you will study this year include: Geographic Research in the Tongariro Volcanic Environment; Wellington urban patterns; the global study of HIV/AIDS and geographic skills and concepts.
-The topics studied and standards offered are subject to change.
+Some of the topics you will study this year include: Geographic Research in the Tongariro Volcanic Environment; Urban Patterns of Crime in Chicago; Development Studies.